Andreaz254/Open-Internet-Download-Manager-Oidm-/README.md

 how it integrates itself to capture videos on YouTube and other sites to provide a download button for downloading them.
 But they have a paid plan after thirty days, and having a monopoly on the same, most people resort to cracking it (which is unsafe)
 or paying.
 I have initiated a project to create a powerful download agent like it or even more powerful, which is open-source.

+I have setup the gui for windows users since i build it in windows,i am working on linux users too since idm does not offer that
+To compile and try it as a .exe file install python and the required [libraries]()